Degree type(s): Master's

 Location(s): Bismarck, ND; Fargo, ND;

 Program offerings by location and modality are subject to change.

 The clinical mental health concentration of the M.S. in Counseling program prepares students to provide professional counseling services within a clinical or family-based practice setting.
 Graduates of the program are prepared for professional credentialing and licensure as clinical mental health counselors (LAPC, LPC, and LPCC) in the state of North Dakota.

-At the University of Mary, you can complete your Master of Science degree in counseling as an evening program at our satellite campus locations in downtown Bismarck and Fargo, North Dakota.
+At the University of Mary, you can complete your Master of Science degree in counseling as an evening program at our satellite campus locations in Bismarck and Fargo, North Dakota.

 Clinical Mental Health Counseling Program Highlights

 Earn your master’s degree in counseling in an affordable program at a private, Catholic university.
 The graduate counseling program at the University of Mary offers the flexibility you need to complete your graduate degree, as well as unique opportunities to gain real-world experience and skills that will enhance your career:

 - Classes meet two nights per week, allowing you to continue working while earning your master’s degree in counseling.

 - Our accelerate program gives you the opportunity to complete your master’s degree in as little as 20 months.